RibirX/Ribir/docs/declare_builtin_fields.md

  	 - action perform after widget be added to the widget tree.
 - on_disposed : [`Box < dyn for < 'r > FnMut(LifeCycleCtx < 'r >) >`]
  	 - action perform after widget remove from widget tree.
-- box_fit : [`BoxFit`]
- 	 -  set how its child should be resized to its box.
-- padding : [`EdgeInsets`]
- 	 - set the padding area on all four sides of a widget.
-- background : [`Brush`]
- 	 - specify the background of the widget box.
-- border : [`Border`]
- 	 - specify the border of the widget which draw above the background
-- radius : [`Radius`]
- 	 - specify how rounded the corners have of the widget.
-- key : [`Key`]
- 	 - assign a key to widget, use for track if two widget is same widget in two frames.
-- cursor : [`CursorIcon`]
- 	 - assign cursor to the widget.
-- theme : [`Theme`]
- 	 - assign theme to the widget.
 - on_pointer_down : [`impl FnMut(& mut PointerEvent)`]
  	 - specify the event handler for the pointer down event.
 - on_pointer_up : [`impl FnMut(& mut PointerEvent)`]